aayush-py/Bare-Essentials-DL/README.md

 # Bare-Essentials-DL
-An elaborately commented version of the complete 101 for deep learning from Michael Nielson's Neural Networks and Deep Learning
+An elaborately commented version of the complete 101 for deep learning from Michael Nielson's Neural Networks and Deep Learning.
+In his book, Michael Nielson presents a complete explanation of his approach to the neural networks created without using special libraries (except using numpy and pandas for the data and calculation handling and faster matrix operations.)
+This version of mine is only richly commented in a way that helps me understand the concept much more clearly.
+Further modifications and code usage will be aimed at implementing this code on a pickled data set of Nepali/Devanagari character set and numerals.